mschmulen/yachtsServer/README.md

 Getting up and running:

-create the droplet: `docker-machine create --driver digitalocean --digitalocean-access-token [TOKEN] yachtsServer`
+1. create the droplet: `docker-machine create --driver digitalocean --digitalocean-access-token [TOKEN] yachtsServer`

-get the environment: `docker-machine env yachtsServer`
+1. get the environment: `docker-machine env yachtsServer`

-configure shell: `eval $(docker-machine env yachtsServer)`
+1. configure the environment: `eval $(docker-machine env yachtsServer)`

-build the image: `docker build -t swift-server .`
+1. build the image: `docker build -t swift-server .`

-run the image on the host: `docker run --name webserver -p 80:8090 swift-server` .
+1. run the image on the host: `docker run --name webserver -p 80:8090 swift-server` .
 The -p option is used to expose port 80 from the nginx container and make it accessible on port 8090 of the swift-server-image host

 Misc: